 The dish that changed it all was a salmon pumpkin curry with coconut milk and red curry paste.
 I kid you not, the dish was so good I almost felt tears of joy rolling down my cheeks.
 Not quite, but close.

 Ever since that moment I’ve been open to pumpkin in all forms and gladly welcome it on the dinner table.
-And Yes I have since made a vegan pumpkin soup and gluten free pumpkin soup that I cannot get enough of.
+And Yes I have since made a vegan pumpkin soup that I cannot get enough of.

 So when Thai pumpkin soup was on the menu at the Time For Lime cooking school in Koh Lanta, I could barely contain my excitement.